 -> We have just published a draft of the Cloud Computing pattern.
 This covers the issues you will face if you are looking to exploit the new wave Cloud Computing services.
 We would still welcome additional comments before the pattern is finally approved.

 -> A secure development pattern is being started.
-Please join the discussion in the forum thread here.

 -> The new icon packs and templates have been uploaded which make the patterns clearer to understand and use.